Aikiro42/Project-45/README.md

 I can't use more than one animation script on the gun.

 ### Goal
 Use more than one animation script on the gun.
+ACHIEVED!

 ### Methodology
 1. Create custom `/items/buildscripts/abilities.lua`, import that into `items/buildscripts/buildproject45neo.lua`